 However, it’s imperative to test your information architecture as soon as the prototype is ready and before it gets to the development team.
 This practice can help you avoid costly mistakes like having to rebuild your product.
 Here, such methods as usability testing and first click testing are applied.
 You can test both initial prototypes (often a paper draft) and clickable prototypes to detect possible navigation or layout problems.

 Usability testing allows you to make sure the designed structure works for your users.
 During usability testing, participants are required to interact with your product in a typical way, like they would’ve done in real life.
-For example, you can ask them to look for a specific information (e.g., contact or payment details, certain item for sale, etc.) or perform a specific task (e.g., register a new account, complete a purchase, etc.).
+For example, you can ask them to look for specific information (e.g., contact or payment details, certain item for sale, etc.) or perform a specific task (e.g., register a new account, complete a purchase, etc.).
 Obviously, they can’t find the answers as the content is not ready yet, but they can still indicate their course of action while interacting with your future product.

-By observing their actions and collecting feedback, you can find out which parts work right, which don’t, and what has to be fixed.
+By observing their actions and collecting user feedback, you can find out which parts work right, which don’t, and what has to be fixed.
 The main goal here is to check if users can easily get what they need from your app or website.

 First click testing